ids/cluster-builder/docs/kubernetes-iscsi-storage.md

 __cluster-builder__ supports the automated deployment of dedicated Kubernetes Cluster Targetd storage appliances.
 As depicted in the diagram above, these can be paired with Kubernetes Clusters to provide controlled dynamic storage.

 > The __Targetd Storage Appliance__ supports up to 255 persistent volumes per server instance.
 If this is insufficient, multiple provisioners can be deployed with multiple targetd storage appliance backends in the same Kubernetes cluster.
+Targetd is __not__ a good choice for a production storage solution.
+It can be an effective pre-production tool if used carefully, but it does not offer redundancy out of the box.

 The default configuration of the appliance is a __1 TB thinly provisioned LVM volume on VMDK__.
 This can be resized as needed but represents a solid initial storage footprint for a pre-production environment.